England: Humanities

 Program Design

 In cooperation with Queen Mary University of London (QMUL), Lewis & Clark offers this humanities program based in London, England.
-The program begins with a 10-day excursion to the Scotland Highlands, giving students the chance to start the semester exploring some of the rich history and breathtaking natural landscapes that the UK has to offer.
+The program begins with a 10-day excursion, giving students the chance to start the semester exploring some of the rich history and breathtaking natural landscapes that the UK has to offer.
 Once the group returns to London, there will be an orientation covering detailed information regarding academics, housing, public transportation, health & safety, and other important topics.
 Students will also have access to a full week of Welcome events, organized by the Queen Mary Student Union (QMUS).
-Following orientation, students take humanities courses at QMUL, where they study with local English students.
+Following orientation, students take one course taught by the Lewis & Clark faculty leader, plus courses at QMUL, where they study with local students.
 The program also includes local outings associated with the Lewis & Clark course, as well as excursions to sites of interest around England.
 A contemporary global city, London is home to almost 9 million people from all over the world.
 The city holds many cultural treasures, including three UNESCO World Heritage sites, world-famous museums and galleries, such as the National Gallery, and iconic emblems of London, like Big Ben, Parliament, and Buckingham Palace.
 London is at the cutting edge of the arts scene and provides access to music, fashion, museums, comedy, and theater.
 With a large business and financial industry, and rapidly growing technology sector, some say London’s tech community is growing faster than Silicon Valley!
 Students on this program have no shortage of opportunities to explore this unique and historic city.

 Onsite Staff: The Director of Global Operations at QMUL is Ceri Bevan - “I’m Head of Global Opportunities, this is the team who manage programmes which allow QMUL students and staff to study, work and travel overseas.
 These programmes include Study Abroad, Exchange and Erasmus+.
 Our team also manage overseas associate students who come to study at QMUL as part of these programmes and our reciprocal arrangements with partners.”
 Learn more about Ceri here.